isfaaghyth/floppy/README.md

     }
 }
 ```
-after that, create an UIComponent for ApplicationInfo
+after that, create an UIComponent for an ApplicationInfo
 ```kt
 class ApplicationInfoComponent(
     container: ViewGroup,